victoriaolanipekun/HANQOUT/README.md

 ```

 * The Location Class model consists of a name too.
-This model has a many to many relationship with the hanqout model which indicates that there are many hanqouts in many categories
+This model has a many to many relationship with the hanqout model which indicates that there are many hanqouts in many categories.